intuition-dev/INTUITION/_doc/docs/servl1.md

 ## Steps

+[A very detailed video of the following steps is available <a href="http://wgehnerlab1.metabake.org.s3-website-us-east-1.amazonaws.com/lab1v0.html">here</a>]

 0. Create an AWS account if you don't already have one.

 1. In AWS Menu 'Account - My Security Credentials', create a new Access Key, click 'Show Access Key', and copy it (to a file) for use below.
 (Advanced users can later use IAM instead.)